 Saskia is an experienced strategist and program architect.
-She is the Co-founder and CEO of Power Launch.
+She founded the Power Launch innovation lab to invest in compelling ideas, exceptional leaders and high-impact nonprofits.
 Saskia has led the startup and early growth of numerous other social impact organizations.
 In 2014, she cofounded IdeaLift, a boutique strategy consulting firm.
 She previously served as the Chief Executive Officer of Room to Grow, a four-star Charity Navigator rated early childhood nonprofit serving low-income families in Boston and New York.

 In 2016, Saskia was selected for the Boston delegation of the U.S Competitiveness, American Leaders Program at Harvard Business School.
 In 2014 she was appointed to Governor-elect Charlie Baker's transition committee for stronger, safer communities.
 The prior year, Saskia was honored by the Greater Boston Chamber of Commerce as one of Ten Outstanding Young Leaders.